Nf-Îºb Inhibition Rescues Cardiac Function By Remodeling Calcium Genes In A Duchenne Muscular Dystrophy Model

 Digital Object Identifier (DOI)

 Peterson, Jennifer M.; Wang, David J.; Shettigar, Vikram; Roof, Steve R.; Canan, Benjamin D.; Bakkar, Nadine; Shintaku, Jonathan; Gu, Jin Mo; Little, Sean C.; Ratnam, Nivedita M.; Londhe, Priya; Lu, Leina; Gaw, Christopher E.; Petrosino, Jennifer M.; Liyanarachchi, Sandya; Wang, Huating; Janssen, Paul M.L.; Davis, Jonathan P.; Ziolo, Mark T.; Sharma, Sudarshana M.; and Guttridge, Denis C., "Nf-Îºb Inhibition Rescues Cardiac Function By Remodeling Calcium Genes In A Duchenne Muscular Dystrophy Model" (2018).
-Neurobiology.
+Translational Neuroscience.
 3.